Department of Veterans Affairs.

 Director, Regulation Policy and Management, Office of the General Counsel, Department of Veterans Affairs.

 (a) Compensation for disability due to undiagnosed illness and medically unexplained chronic multisymptom illnesses.
-(1) Except as provided in paragraph (a)(7) of this section, VA will pay compensation in accordance with chapter 11 of title 38, United States Code, to a Persian Gulf veteran who exhibits objective indications of a qualifying chronic disability, provided that such disability:
+(1) Except as provided in paragraph (a)(7) of this section, VA will pay compensation in accordance with chapter 11 of title 38, United States Code, to a Persian Gulf veteran who Start Printed Page 59971exhibits objective indications of a qualifying chronic disability, provided that such disability:

 (i) Became manifest either during active military, naval, or air service in the Southwest Asia theater of operations, or to a degree of 10 percent or more not later than December 31, 2011; and

 (ii) By history, physical examination, and laboratory tests cannot be attributed to any known clinical diagnosis.